Some Theoretical Insights into Wasserstein GANs: Optimization properties

 The objective of this subsection is to provide some justification for the use of deep GroupSort neural networks in the field of WGANs.
 This short discussion is motivated by the observation of \citet[][Theorem 1]{Anil2018SortingOL}, who stress that norm-constrained ReLU neural networks are not well-suited for learning non-linear $1$-Lipschitz functions.

 The next lemma shows that networks of the form \eqref{eq:def_discriminators}, which use GroupSort activations, can recover any $1$-Lipschitz function belonging to the class $\text{AFF}$ of real-valued affine functions on $E$. \begin{lemma} Let $f: E \to \mathds{R}$ be in $\emph{AFF} \cap \emph{Lip}_1$.
-Then there exists a neural network of the form \eqref{eq:def_discriminators} verifying Assumption \ref{ass:compactness}, with $q=2$ and $v_1=2$, that can represent $f$. \end{lemma}
+Then there exists a neural network of the form \eqref{eq:def_discriminators} verifying Assumption \ref{ass:compactness}, with $q=2$ and $v_1=2$, that represents $f$. \end{lemma}

 Motivated by Lemma \ref{lem:ReLU_net_and_affine_functions}, we show that, in some specific cases, the Wasserstein distance $d_{\text{Lip}_1}$ can be approached by only considering affine functions, thus motivating the use of neural networks of the form \eqref{eq:def_discriminators}.
 Recall that the support $S_\mu$ of a probability measure $\mu$ is the smallest subset of $\mu$-measure $1$. \begin{lemma} Let $\mu$ and $\nu$ be two probability measures in $P_1(E)$.
 Assume that $S_\mu$ and $S_\nu$ are one-dimensional disjoint intervals included in the same line.
 Then $d_{\emph{Lip}_1}(\mu, \nu) = d_{\emph{AFF} \cap \emph{Lip}_1}(\mu, \nu)$. \end{lemma}